 - 1 teaspoon coconut extract

 - ½ teaspoon vanilla extract

 - 2 cups all-purpose flour

-- ¾ cup lightly toasted blanched almonds, finely ground
+- ¾ cup lightly toasted, sliced blanched almonds finely chopped or crushed

 - Drain cherries on a paper towel.

 - In a mixing bowl, beat butter, confectioners' sugar and extracts until smooth.
 Mix in flour, coconut and almonds, then stir in cherries.
 If too soft to handle, wrap and chill dough for 30 min.

-- Heat oven to 325°F. Roll dough into 1-inch balls; place on baking sheets.
+- Heat oven to 325°F. Roll dough into 1-inch balls; place on parchment-lined baking sheets.
 Bake until bottoms are just golden, about 15 min.
 Cool on pans for 2 min.
 Transfer to wire racks and cool completely.
 To serve, roll cookies in extra confectioners' sugar.
 Unsugared cookies can be stored, airtight, for up to 5 days, simply roll in confectioners' sugar before serving.